Year 9-10 Digital Technology

 What skills do you develop?

 - foster critical thinking and innovative problem-solving

 - cultivate collaboration skills with a focus on design thinking

 - navigate data analysis and informatics for informed decision-making.

 - manipulate and interpret data and information effectively

 - comprehend media messages and create impactful infographics

-- master digital technologies, spanning software and hardware
+- master digital technologies, spanning software and hardware realms